 (a) Admission to the District Court Required.
-Except as set forth in this rule, an attorney who wishes to appear or be heard as counsel for another in any case or proceeding in the Court must first be admitted to practice in the United States District Court for the Middle District of Florida pursuant to Rule 2.01 of the Local Rules for the United States District Court for the Middle District for the Middle District of Florida.
+Except as set forth in sections (b) and (c) herein, an attorney who wishes to appear or be heard as counsel for another in any case or proceeding in the Court must first be admitted to practice in the United States District Court for the Middle District of Florida pursuant to Rule 2.01 of the Local Rules of the United States District Court for the Middle District of Florida.